Maintenance Maintenance — How Long Are Pools Open in Texas? Swimming Season Guide

 In South Texas, pools can realistically stay open 10-12 months per year.
 Water temperatures rarely drop below 60°F, making swimming comfortable with minimal heating from February through December.
 Many pool owners in these areas never fully close their pools, instead reducing chemical maintenance during the coolest months of January and February.

-Central Texas (Austin, Dallas, Fort Worth)
+Central & North Central Texas (Austin, Dallas-Fort Worth)

 Central Texas pools typically operate from mid-March through early November - about 8-9 months.
 While air temperatures can drop significantly in winter, a pool heater can extend the season considerably.
 Water temperatures without heating usually stay swimmable from April through October.

-North Texas (Amarillo, Lubbock)
+Texas Panhandle / South Plains (Amarillo, Lubbock)

 Northern Texas regions have the shortest natural swimming season, typically May through September without heating.
 However, with proper heating systems, pools can still operate 7-8 months per year.
 These areas may experience freezing temperatures that require winterization procedures.